- UNC-TV Series

 Antiquing in Historic Hillsborough with auctioneer Leland Little & MESDA Associate Curator Daniel Ackermann

 Hillsborough is the perfect historic town for antique collectors and history buffs alike.
-Take a tour of the town’s historic downtown buildings, museum and the beautifully preserved early 19th century plantation home ‘Ayr Mount.’
-Bid on exclusive antiques at the nationally known Leland Little Auction House and search for collectibles in the Daniel Boone Village.
-We learn how to start a meaningful personal collection, and how and where to find that special treasured item from MESDA Associate Curator Daniel Ackermann.
+Pick up touring information at The Hillsborough Visitors Center and tour the town’s historic buildings, museum and churches.
+Enjoy the opportunity to bid on exclusive antiques at the prestigious Leland Little Auction House and search for collectibles in the Daniel Boone Village shops.
+We learn how to start a meaningful personal collection, and the joy of collecting from MESDA Associate Curator Daniel Ackermann.

 Broadcast Date: 4/17/2014